divviup/janus/README.md

 ### `draft-ietf-ppm-dap-07` errata

-There is a bug in Janus' `release/0.6` branch wherein `PrepareResp` messages are incorrectly encoded, making Janus incompatible with other DAP implementations.
+There is a bug in Janus' `release/0.6` branch wherein `PrepareResp` messages are incorrectly encoded, making Janus incompatible with other DAP Aggregator implementations.
 See [issue #2389](https://github.com/divviup/janus/issues/2389) for details.

 ## Versioning and Stability